 It is commonly said that baptism is an “out ward sign of in ward grace”, I’m not sure were that statement came from but it is true so long as it is understood in the biblical scope of sin remission as that grace.

-In other words there is no way to summarize baptism simply, that is why the bible has much to offer us in this understanding, yet the very act of submitting to baptism in the name of the Father (YHWH), the Son (Jesu) and the Holy Spirit (spirit of purification), just simply because you are commanded to for the remission of sin is all God is asking for to start this walk, in a physical relationship.
+In other words there is no way to summarize baptism simply, that is why the bible has much to offer us in this understanding, yet the very act of submitting to baptism in the name of the Father (YHWH), the Son (Jesu) and the Holy Spirit (spirit of purification), just simply because you are commanded to for the remission of sin is all God is asking for to start this walk, in a physical relationship and newness of life.

 Notice this process: